WiseGuru/Lendalors-Journal/src/site/notes/Drakkenheim/_Sessions/S3 - Pickled and Roasted.md

-NOTE TO SELF: Must write the song "Go down fleshy"
+NOTE TO SELF: Must [[Drakkenheim/Songs and Stories/Path to Mephistopheles\|write a song with "Go down fleshy" in it...]]